Tom Waits

 Tom Waits was born and raised in a middle-class family in Pomona, California.
 Inspired by the work of Bob Dylan and the Beat Generation, he began singing on the San Diego folk circuit.
 He relocated to Los Angeles in 1972, where he worked as a songwriter before signing a recording contract with Asylum Records.
 His debut album was Closing Time (1973), followed by The Heart of Saturday Night (1974) and Nighthawks at the Diner (1975).
 He repeatedly toured the United States, Europe and Japan, and found greater critical and commercial success with Small Change (1976), Blue Valentine (1978) and Heartattack and Vine (1980).
 During this period, Waits entered the world of film, acting in Paradise Alley (1978), where he met Kathleen Brennan.

 In 1980, Waits married Brennan, split from his manager and record label, and moved to New York City.
 With Brennan's encouragement and frequent collaboration, he pursued a more eclectic and experimental sound influenced by Harry Partch and Captain Beefheart, as heard on the loose trilogy Swordfishtrombones (1983), Rain Dogs (1985) and Franks Wild Years (1987).
-In 1990 he started his collaboration with stage director Robert Wilson and wrote the music for the musical The Black Rider, the songs for which were released on the album The Black Rider.
-Waits and Wilson collaborated again on the musicals Alice in 1992 and Woyzeck in 2000.
+In 1990, he collaborated with theater director Robert Wilson on the musical The Black Rider, the songs for which were released on the album of the same name.
+Waits and Wilson reunited for the musicals Alice (1992) and Woyzeck (2000).
 In 2002, the songs from them were released on the albums Alice and Blood Money.
-Waits' 1992 album Bone Machine and 1999's Mule Variations won Grammys for Best Alternative Music Album and Best Contemporary Folk Album.
+Waits won Grammys for Best Alternative Music Album and Best Contemporary Folk Album for Bone Machine (1992) and Mule Variations (1999).
 Waits went on to release Real Gone (2004), the compilation Orphans: Brawlers, Bawlers & Bastards (2006), the live album Glitter and Doom Live (2009) and Bad as Me (2011).

 Biography from the Wikipedia article Tom Waits.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.